Upon waiting and waiting and waiting, I finally got this acknowledgement:

 Theeeen, a few weeks later, the results came in (oddly enough, the day they came in I noticed the test dropped 10 bucks–life is unfair).

-I was a little skeptical with how vague the ethnicity results (or, what they call an “Estimate” — which doesn’t ring of precision) were, though they seemed about right.
-And, after reading a few posts (like this one: Your Ancestry.com results might change over time And this one: Ancestry’s Mythical Scandinavian Percentages) about the potential inaccuracy of the test, I was resigned to the fact that I’d have to do more work with my DNA.
+I was a little concerned with how vague the ethnicity results (or, what they call an “Estimate” — which doesn’t ring of precision) were, though they seemed about right.
+And, after reading a few posts (like this one: Your Ancestry.com results might change over time.
+And this one: Ancestry’s Mythical Scandinavian Percentages) about the potential inaccuracy of the test, I was resigned to the fact that I’d have to do more work with my DNA.

 Does anyone else know of any free places to view your DNA in various contexts?
 I’d love to know!